 The old winding streets of Brno.

-A mesh of architectural styles and the statue of Mozart in Brno, with an adult face and child’s body.
+A mesh of architectural styles and the statue of Mozart in Brno, with an adult face and a child’s body.

 A once important Habsburg industrial centre supplying cloth to the monarchy, the fall of the Habsburg Empire in 1918 saw Brno become a part of Czechoslovakia and ignite the move to differentiate itself from Viennese style through contemporary, more minimalist, functionalist design.